leo8a/sno-relocation-poc/README.md

 make vdu
 ```

-- Once the installation is complete create the image template:
+- Once the installation is complete, create the image template:
 ```bash
 make bake
 ```